ahmetabdi/igdb/README.md

     $ Igdb::Company.find(70)
     $ Igdb::Company.find('nintendo')

-  return the number of companies in the database.
+  Return the number of companies in the database.

     $ Igdb::Company.meta